tassosho/mimic2/README.md

 Pull requests are welcome!

 ## Samples
-[Here](http://htmlpreview.github.io/?https://github.com/MycroftAI/mimic2/blob/master/samples/index.html) you can find samples on a model trained using this repo.
+[Here](https://cdn.rawgit.com/MycroftAI/mimic2/master/samples/index.html) you can find audio samples on a model trained using this repo.
 The data had 16 hours of training data recorded by a single english speaker.
 Sample were generated using non training data.

 ## Contributions